 - Install VR Tourviewer Remote

-- Make sure the Oculus Go or Gear VR device and the Windows machine are part of the same Wi-Fi network and subnet
+- Make sure the VR device and the Remote device are part of the same Wi-Fi network and subnet

 - Start VR Tourviewer on the VR device